 Try it Out!

-No-C-Notes Listen to a sample reading of piano JS Bach Minuet No. 1
+No-C-Notes sample reading of piano JS Bach Minuet No. 1

-No-C-Notes Listen to a sample lead sheet reading from Auld Lang Syne
+No-C-Notes sample lead sheet reading of Auld Lang Syne

 Verbally reading music note by note is nothing new.
 Many piano teachers of visually challenged students have their own way of naming tones and timing while repeatedly playing a piece for memorization for their students.
-There is no common audio music reading method being used in the United States and no audio music scores to purchase or borrow.
-England’s RNIB (Royal national Institute for the Blind) has Talking Scores, and the Netherlands’ SVB has Spoken Music offered through their loan services for the blind.
-The U.S. National Library Service for the Blind and Physically Handicapped has an excellent collection of Braille music scores and large-print sheet music...but nothing to “read”’ verbally the music score as it is written.
+Currently there is no common audio music reading method being used in the United States and no audio music scores to purchase or borrow outside of No-C-Notes.
+England’s RNIB (Royal National Institute for the Blind) has Talking Scores, and the Netherlands’ FNB has Spoken Music offered through their loan services for the blind.
+The U.S. National Library Service for the Blind and Physically Handicapped has an excellent collection of Braille music scores and large-print sheet music….but nothing to “read” verbally the music score as it is written.

-For the first two decades of No-C-Notes, sheet music has been read on an audio cassette player for the blind, index tones are used to identify the beginning and ending of song phrases and songs, so the musician can always rewind or fast-forward to find their place on the tape.
-Now, music is read and saved in MP3 format for CD download.
-This method can be used for reading vocal or any instrument with the exception of percussion.
+For the first two decades of No-C-Notes, sheet music has been read on an audio cassette player for the blind, index tones were used to identify the beginning and ending of song phrases so the musician could rewind or fast-forward to find their place on the tape.
+Now, music can be produced electronically with readings and saved in MP3 format for download.
+This method can be used for music score for vocal or any instrument with the exception of percussion.